 Life and climate

-Having one massive landmass would have made for very different climactic cycles.
-For instance, the interior of the continent may have utterly dry, as it was locked behind massive mountain chains that blocked all moisture or rainfall, Murphy said.
+Having one massive landmass would have made for very different climatic cycles.
+For instance, the interior of the continent may have been utterly dry, as it was locked behind massive mountain chains that blocked all moisture or rainfall, Murphy said.